princjef/gomarkdoc/README.md

       --repository.default-branch string   Manual override for the git repository URL used in place of automatic detection.
       --repository.path string             Manual override for the path from the root of the git repository used in place of automatic detection.
       --repository.url string              Manual override for the git repository URL used in place of automatic detection.
+      --tags strings                       Set of build tags to apply when choosing which files to include for documentation generation.
   -t, --template stringToString            Custom template string to use for the provided template name instead of the default template. (default [])
       --template-file stringToString       Custom template file to use for the provided template name instead of the default template. (default [])
   -v, --verbose count                      Log additional output from the execution of the command.
 Can be chained for additional verbosity.